-Under the provisions of the Places of Worship Registration Act 1855, a congregation may apply for a certified building of worship by applying to the Superintendent Registrar in the district where the venue is situated.
+Under the provisions of the Places of Worship Registration Act 1855, a congregation may apply for their building to be registered as a place of worship by applying to the Superintendent Registrar in the district where the building is situated.
 This excludes churches or chapels of the Church of England, unless it shares a church building with another religious denomination.

 The person who acts as 'minister', 'proprietor' or 'Trustee' at the place of worship has to complete Form 76 (Form for certifying a place of meeting for religious worship under the Places of Worship Registration Act 1855).
 The completed Form 76 should be brought to the register office with a sketch of the floor plan identifying which rooms will be used for worship, and an average weekly timetable of how the building will be used.
 Please contact us to make an appointment to bring the documents to us and the fee will be taken at the appointment.